Augustin007/usefulpy/README.md

     except: return False
 ```

-Other parts of the project are a little more complecated, including
+Other parts of the project are a little more complicated, including

 quaternions
 ```python